-Money issues in relationships is a familiar source of nasty arguments among many couples.
+Money issues in relationships are a familiar source of nasty arguments among many couples.
 It should not be taken lightly because it has the potential to do permanent damage to a relationship and be a leading cause of divorce.

 Typically, each couple has arguments about finances on their own pattern.
-Each of them usually coming from different life experiences and community, so the way they perceived and internalized money management was probably very different.
+Each of them usually coming from different life experiences and communities, so the way they perceived and internalized money management was probably very different.

 Having different financial values and behaviors can be a real problem.
 Some of them feel uncomfortable talking about money, they feel embarrassed, they feel like their partner wants to invade their privacy, or even worse, they don’t think there is a reason to talk about it.

-All of these excuses, or mindset can lead to major problems in the relationship.
+All of these excuses, or mindsets can lead to major problems in the relationship.
 Think of it this way, if both of you are not talking about your financial management or your financial health, assumptions can be made, damaging secrets can be kept, and overspending can’t be controlled.

 Sooner or later it will affect your relationship, agree?